10 Healthy Smoothie Recipes

 How to keep your smoothies healthy

-Smoothie recipes can be healthy or unhealthy, depending on what they are made from.
-To keep the calories down, there are a few things to be mindful of.
+Smoothie recipes can be healthy or unhealthy, depending on what they are made with.
+If you want to stay on track with your health goals, there are a few things to be mindful of.

 - Choose whole fruits that are low in natural sugar, as these can help to ensure a slower release of energy.
 Look for smoothie recipes with strawberries, raspberries, blackberries, peaches and apricots as these offer flavour and fibre without too much sugar.

-- A simple way to keep your smoothie recipe in check is to try using five ingredients or less, especially when it comes to fruit.
-Otherwise, they can become very energy-dense, so if you couldn’t eat all of the ingredients in their whole form, don’t add them all to one smoothie.
+- A simple way to keep your smoothie recipe healthier is to try using a maximum of five ingredients, especially when it comes to fruit.
+Otherwise, they can become very energy-dense.
+A good rule of thumb is if you couldn’t eat all of the ingredients in their whole form, don’t add them all to one smoothie.

 Healthy breakfast smoothies

-Smoothies are a great way to easily increase your intake of essential vitamins and minerals, especially if you find it hard to get all of your daily fruit and vegetable servings in.
+Smoothies are a great way to easily increase your intake of essential vitamins and minerals, especially if you find it hard to get all of your daily fruit and vegetable servings through your meals and snacks.

 Berries and banana are a delicious healthy smoothie combination and when you can make them into a smoothie that is full of colour — wow!
-We shared this recipe for a layered smoothie to celebrate the 4th of July but it is too good to keep it for just one day a year.
+This recipe for a layered smoothie was originally created to celebrate the 4th of July but it is too good to keep it for just one day a year.

 Each layer of the smoothie combines fruit with plain yoghurt and some honey for a sweet drink that has protein, carbohydrates and fibre.
-With both milk and yoghurt, this smoothie helps to increase the amount of protein you’re getting, which is great for keeping you feeling satisfied all morning long.
+With both milk and yoghurt, this smoothie helps to increase the amount of protein you’re getting, which is great for keeping you feeling satisfied for longer.